 Recommendation: clearly define your project team, governance and controls as part of your project charter.
 Consider hiring independent, third-party experts that manage these sorts of implementations for a living.

-While this blog is intended to alert you to (or reinforce) key drivers of successful implementations, I’ve only scratched the surface of this topic.
-I didn’t write much about risk management, issue identification, communication or transparent reporting to name a few others.
-Effective project governance provides direction and hopefully decision-making protocols.
-It does not replace the need for effective leaders who can hone in on managing accountability, management resolution and validating metrics.
+While this blog is intended to highlight some of the key drivers of successful implementations, we’ve only scratched the surface of this topic.
+We didn’t say much about risk management, issue identification, communication or transparent reporting.